How to Afford a $2 Million House

 hash-markWhat Salary Is Needed to Afford a $2 Million Home?

-Assuming you are financing the purchase and put at least 20% down, most lenders will require you to have a salary of at least $450,000 per year to qualify for a $2 million home loan.
-This could be household income if both you and your spouse are on the loan.
+Assuming you are financing the purchase and put at least 20% down, a ballpark salary to afford a $2 million dollar home would be around $450,000 per year.
+This could be household income if both you and your spouse are on the loan and would be enough to qualify for a $2 million home loan.

 Your debt-to-income ratio, credit score, and down payment will also impact how much income is required.
 If you have a lower credit score or a lot of debt, lenders will likely require you to have a higher salary or put down a larger down payment.
 You may also need to be willing to accept a higher interest rate to compensate for the added risk.